CanelaSoftware/cassiaDB_docs/Queries/QueryCloud.md

 put ">" into tQueryA["operator"]
-put tQueryA into tInputA["query"] put "transactions" into tInputA["cdbTableName"] get cdb_QueryCloud(tInputA) //list all cdbRecordIDs with 'transactionAmounts' greater than 25.00
+put tQueryA into tInputA["query"] put "transactions" into tInputA["cdbTableName"] get cdb_QueryCloud(tInputA)
+-- list all cdbRecordIDs with 'transactionAmounts' greater than 25.00
 ```

 ```